Gift Ideas That Celebrate Diversity and #TellTheFullStory

 7The 1619 Project, a Pulitzer Prize-winning initiative developed by The New York Times Magazine, re-examines the legacy of slavery and the African diaspora in America.
 Fifty percent of the purchases from their online shop will be donated to the Afrian American Cultural Heritage Action Fund.

 By purchasing some of these products, you'll be supporting the National Trust for Historic Preservation.
-Looking for other ways to support preservation?
-Consider giving a gift membership to the place-lover in your life.
+Check out other ways you can support preservation as you shop, travel, and play.

 Gift Guide Stories